holtwick/selfhosted/README.md

 # selfhosted

-My personal choice of self hosted apps.
+> My personal choice of self hosted apps.

+## Get Started

 I run my stuff on a [cloud server instance at Hetzner](https://hetzner.cloud/?ref=thK9VpOJK5Sg).
 There I choose the "Docker" presets.
 Any other provider will probably work as well.